 As the seasons change, so do our bodies’ cravings and needs.
-Smoothies and berry bowls may have fed you in the summer months, but they might not be enough to hold your appetite as we transition from this blustery fall into winter.
+Smoothies and berry bowls may have fed you in the summer months, but they might not be enough to hold your appetite as we transition from into blustery fall and through the winter.
 It’s time to change things up in your morning routine because it’s officially comfort food season.
 And what says comfort more than a hearty, steamy bowl of porridge.

 No boring bowls or glum grains here.
 We’ve developed the perfect (and most versatile) equation to build yourself the best breakfast.
-From traditional oatmeal to creative grain-free creations, we’ve got all the inspiration you need to power you through winter (and make your Instagram followers drool).
+From traditional oatmeal to creative grain-free creations, we’ve got all the inspiration you need for nutrient-packed breakfasts to power you through winter (and make your Instagram followers drool).

 Step 1.
 Build Your Base